Sooraj-beep/Sooraj-beep/README.md

 # 💫 About Me:
 Hey there!
-I am a 4th year Computing Science student at the University of Alberta.
+I am a recent Computing Science graduate from the University of Alberta.
 Welcome to my profile!

 ## 🌐 Socials: